Anaminus/rbxmk/fragments/en-us/commands/i.md

 `Ctrl+Y`                  | Paste from Yank buffer (`Alt+Y` to paste next yank instead).
 `Tab`                     | Next completion.
 `Shift+Tab`               | (after `Tab`) Previous completion.

+The `--desc-*` flags set the `rbxmk.globalDesc` field.
+They also set the `Enum` global variable to the enums generated from the descriptor.